Watier Ong Strategies

 301 redirects

-“GSC tracks a click based on the URL in the search results (let’s say you click on /pageA.html).
+GSC tracks a click based on the URL in the search results (let’s say you click on /pageA.html).
 However, let’s assume that /pageA.html redirects to /pagea.html because you were smart and decided to fix the casing issue…

-If Googlebot hasn’t picked up that fix, then Google Search will still have the old URL, but the click will be recorded in Google Analytics on the corrected URL, since that is the page where GA’s code fires.”
+If Googlebot hasn’t picked up that fix, then Google Search will still have the old URL, but the click will be recorded in Google Analytics on the corrected URL, since that is the page where GA’s code fires.

 Personal Identifying Information (PII) data

-Sometimes GSC doesn’t show the keyword data because it’s too specific and would be personally identifiable.
+Sometimes, Google Search Console doesn’t show the keyword data because it’s too specific and would be personally identifiable.

-GSC data has a lag
+Google Search Console data has a lag.

 Time zone differences

-2. Data that’s not tracked
+4. Data elements that are not tracked

-In the Google Search App:
+Anything shown in the Google Search App.

 More like this: